Factbox: Ebola cases in the United States

-(Reuters) - There have been eight cases of Ebola seen in the United States since the beginning of August.
-A Liberian man who died Oct.
-8 in a Dallas hospital was the first person diagnosed with the virus on U.S. soil.
+(Reuters) - Nine cases of Ebola have been seen in the United States since the beginning of August.
+No one in the United States is currently being treated for the disease.
+Only one person has died in the United States of Ebola, a Liberian man who was treated at a hospital in Dallas, Texas.

-Two hospital employees who cared for the man have been infected with the virus, which has killed more than 4,500 people and infected more than 9,100 in the worst outbreak on record, centered in three impoverished West African countries: Guinea, Sierra Leone and Liberia.

 The following are details of cases of the hemorrhagic fever seen in the United States:

+Dr. Craig Spencer, 33, returned to the United States on Oct.
+17 via Belgium after working for Doctors Without Borders charity in Guinea.
+He tested positive for Ebola on Oct.
+23 and was released from the hospital on Nov.
+11. His fiancée and two friends are under quarantine until Nov.
+14.

 Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
-Officials announced Oct.
-12 that Pham had been infected with the virus.
-She was moved to the National Institutes of Health in Bethesda, Maryland, where officials have said she is in fair and stable condition.
+She was diagnosed four days after Duncan died.
+On Oct.
+24 officials declared Pham free of the virus and she is released from the National Institutes of Health in Bethesda, Maryland, where she had been treated since Oct.
+16.

-A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus, which spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.
-She was transferred to Emory University Hospital in Atlanta, where she is doing well, according to an ABC News interview with her mother.
+A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus.
+She was released from Emory University Hospital in Atlanta on Oct.
+28.

-Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease outside of Texas even as U.S. health officials say the risk of transmission is low.
+Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease, which someone can get through contact with bodily fluids.
+Ohio has not reported any case of Ebola.

 Ashoka Mukpo, an American freelance television cameraman working for NBC News in Liberia, was flown out of the country for treatment at Nebraska Medical Center in Omaha.

-Mukpo, 33, continues to improve.
+Mukpo, 33, was declared free of the virus on Oct.
+21 and left the hospital the next day.
 “Recovering from Ebola is a truly humbling feeling.
 Too many are not as fortunate and lucky as I’ve been.
 I‘m very happy to be alive,” he said in a Twitter post this week.

 The NBC crew who worked with Mukpo also returned to the United States and were ordered into quarantine after violating their voluntary confinement.